Are double glazed windows better for the environment?

 Double glazed windows are made using two panes of high-quality glass separated by a gap of air or gas.

-Depending on the type of glass and gap filler, double glazed windows can reduce energy transfer by
+Depending on the type of glass and gap filler, double glazed windows can reduce energy transfer by up to 30%.
+That’s why ARCO Double Glazing use a pane of low-e glass, separated from a clear glass pane using Argon gas.

 Low-e glass filters over 75% of UV rays, bouncing back heat while also reducing glare.
 Using Argon gas also increases the insulative properties of our windows compared to normal air because the noble gas contains far less moisture than air.